Every consumer is different.

-Even though our society is moving toward digital shopping, the majority of impulse purchases still take place in physical store locations.
+Even though our society is moving toward digital shopping, most impulse purchases still occur in physical store locations.

-In fact, 68% of impulse buys occur in-store as opposed to online.
+In fact, 68% of impulse buys occur in-store instead of online.

-Bu that doesn’t mean ecommerce stores should shy away from targeting impulse buyers.
+But that doesn’t mean ecommerce stores should avoid targeting impulse buyers.